Should married couples file taxes jointly or separately?

 Tax considerations for couples #1: IRS debt

-One frequent reason comes when one spouse enters the marriage carrying a debt to repay to the IRS.
-If you are married and decide to file jointly, that means the spouse who didn’t owe the IRS will instantly take on that liability—a debt they may prefer not to take on.
+One frequent reason comes when one spouse enters marriage carrying a debt owed to the IRS.
+If you are married and decide to file jointly, that means the spouse who didn’t owe the IRS will instantly take on that liability - a debt they may prefer not to assume.
 For couples about to get married, transparency into existing debts establishes a strong foundation for financial communication throughout the marriage.

 Tax considerations for couples #2: High medical expenses